SalishSeaCast/docs/rivers/river_input.rst

 * Sechelt is about 66% of Jervis Inlet, based on values in Table II of Pickard (1961) (110m3/s / 180m3/s) ==> 17% of Jervis watershed
 * Sechelt Inlet isn't in the domain, assume the input enters at 49.770844,-123.955708, i = 604, j = 280
 * Outflow from Powell Lake is 3e9m3/year (Sanderson et al 1986) ==> 32% of Jervis watershed, enters at 49.874421,-124.565288, i = 666, j = 202
-* From Section 4 of this report (http://www.powellriverrd.bc.ca/wp-content/uploads/2011/09/Community-Profile.pdf),
+* From Section 4 of this report http://www.powellriverrd.bc.ca/wp-content/uploads/2011/09/Community-Profile.pdf which is no longer available on the web.
 * Lois Lake drains 45,000ha = 450km2 ==> 8% of Jervis watershed...make it 10% to account for little rivers nearby, enters at  49.771481, -124.332197, i = 629, j = 224
-* From Section 4 of this report (http://www.powellriverrd.bc.ca/wp-content/uploads/2011/09/Community-Profile.pdf),
+* From Section 4 of this report http://www.powellriverrd.bc.ca/wp-content/uploads/2011/09/Community-Profile.pdf which is no longer available on the web.
 * Haslam Lake drains 13,140ha = 131km2 ==> 2% of Jervis watershed, enters at 49.77356,-124.367173, i = 632, j = 219
 * estimate Chapman Creek drains about 2% of the catchment, enters at 49.4381655, -123.7229658, i = 522, j = 273
 * estimate Lapan Creek drains about 2% of the catchment, enters at 49.8368204, -123.9942065, i = 619, j = 282